pinczakko/AMIBIOS8_1B_Utils/README.md

  - You can use Windows batch file if you are working with the same component in the 1B file over and over in Windows

- - You can use shell scripts to automate the process of extraction and insertion without the need to list the offset of the componentIf you compiled the utilities yourself in Linux or other variants of Unix.
+ - You can use shell scripts to automate the process of extraction and insertion without the need to list the offset of the component, if you compiled the utilities yourself in Linux or other variants of Unix.

-## BIG FAT NOTE
+## Big FAT Note

-The Windows port of the utilities were only tested with Wine.
-Therefore, I don't know whether they will behave the same way in a real Windows machine.
+The Windows port of the utilities were only tested with Wine and Windows 10 Home Edition.
+Therefore, I don't know whether they will behave the same way in other Windows 64-bit machine(s).
 Let me know.

-## LICENSE
+## License

 The source code is licensed under GPL v2 (https://www.gnu.org/licenses/gpl-2.0.html).